hypericum-ai/doodl/doodl/README.md

 Our version differs from the original in the following ways:

 1. We have upgraded the version of Python from the original 2.7 to 3.12.
-2. We have upgraded the version of d3 from version 6 to version 12.
+2. We have upgraded the version of d3 from version 6 to version 7.9.0 (the latest stable version).
 3. As a result of upgrading d3, all of the chart implementations have been almost completely rewritten.
 4. We have changed the build implementation to use `make`, and have